 For further information and to order booklets please e-mail [email protected].
 Please include your complete mailing address, contact number and the email address CAPO can send an invoice to.

-Under the direction of the CAPO Clinical Advisory Committee a working group of CAPO members has developing a position paper on MAID.
+Under the direction of the CAPO Clinical Advisory Committee a working group of CAPO members has developed a position paper on MAID.
 This position statement is intended to clarify the role of psychosocial oncology services and psychosocial oncology clinicians in responding to patient inquiries about MAID.
 This paper can be accessed at:

 We thank Drs Doris Howell, Keith Wilson, Madeline Li, Harvey Chochinov, Eric Wasylenko, Jennifer Bell, Jacynthe Rivest and Chad Hammond for their work on this position statement.